britzl/platypus/README.md

 * `wall_jump_power_ratio_y` (number) - Amount to multiply the jump power with when applying vertical velocity during a wall jump (OPTIONAL)
 * `allow_double_jump` (boolean) - If double jumps are allowed
 * `allow_wall_jump` (boolean) - If wall jumps are allowed
+* `const_wall_jump` (boolean) - If true - prevents user from changing velocity while bounced from a wall.
+Set to false by default, to keep legacy behavior.

 The `collisions` table can have the following values: